IDinsight/hindi-fuzzy-merge/fuzzymerge-python/README.md

 4. <a name="merge_functions"></a><b>3-merge_functions.py</b><br>
     Functions used for different merging operations are provided here.
 The functions are:
     * <i>`merge_data`</i>: Custom function to merge two datasets using pandas merge function.
 This function returns the merged results dataframe.
-Since one of the variables in the dataset was age and we wanted to be able to use a upper/lower bounds for the age, you will see a age limit parameter is passed into this function and is used to further subset the merged dataset to have only rows where age difference is within the specified limits.
+Since one of the variables in the dataset was age and we wanted to be able to use a upper/lower bounds for the age, you will see a age limit parameter, passed into this function, is used to further subset the merged dataset to have only rows where age difference is within the specified limits.
     * <i>`fuzzywuzzy_match`</i>: Function using the fuzzywuzzy Python package to merge two dataframes.